boutsitron/dual-order-pc/README.md

 ## Contents

 - **`dual_order_pc.py`**: Implements the dual-order preconditioner logic to handle FOM and ROM.
 This file contains the main functionality of the preconditioner.
-- **`simple_mfe_FOM.py`**: Provides a Mininimum Failing Example (MFE)to demonstrate the application of the FOM path of the dual-order preconditioner in a minimal finite element setup.
-At the moment the FOM path of the preconditioner makes the call of the solver to take singificantly more time than expected.
+- **`simple_mfe_FOM.py`**: Provides a Mininimum Failing Example (MFE) to demonstrate the application of the FOM path of the dual-order preconditioner in a minimal finite element setup.
+Currently, the FOM path of the preconditioner makes the numerical solution take significantly more time than a classic direct solver with LU or using the AssembledPC preconditioner from Firedrake.

 ## Requirements